 Crossing the Ionian Sea by overnight ferry, we will arrive in Athens, Greece and begin a week of homestays and language study.
 Days will be spent exploring historical sites, practicing basic Greek in local markets and participating in daily life with our host families.
+Welcome to Greece!

-In our final week, we travel to the island of Crete where we will witness a multitude of traditional methods of agricultural regeneration.
+In our final week, we travel to the island of Crete where we will witness examples of resilience and regeneration specific to traditional agricultural practices.
 We’ll take a few days on our journey back to Athens to explore many of the surrounding islands and snorkel at Mochlos, the site of an ancient Minoan settlement that now lies underwater due to past climate change events.
-The group will also see the traditional blue and white villages of the Cycladic island chain.
+The group will take time to see the traditional blue and white villages of the Cycladic island chain.